 REV Robotics NEO motors or Vex Robotics Falcon 500 motors are recommended.
 However, the module is compatible with CIM and Mini Cim motors, as well as many gearboxes that use the typical CIM mounting bolt pattern and 8mm shaft.
 Please note that the standard module kit ships with 8mm bore motor pinions.
 If you would like to use Falcon 500 motors you will need to purchase the splined pinions separately.

 The module easily mounts to common 2”X1” frame material.
 The module typically mounts on top of the robot chassis, however, there is also clearance for the module to mount below the chassis to maximize ground clearance.

-- NEO configuration - 4.9 pounds
+- NEOs, Standard Configuration - 4.9 pounds

 - NEOs, Steel Gear Configuration - 5.1 pounds

 - MK2 Standard Kit All Steel Gears Parts List